-In search of a good brain supplement?
+In search of a brain supplement that works?
 You’ve landed just in the right place!
-In this Focus Factor vs Prevagen comparison, we’ll go through their pros and cons in order to determine which one is the better choice.
+In this Focus Factor vs Prevagen comparison, we’ll go through their pros and cons in order to see which one is the better choice.

 Boost Your Mental Performance With Nootropics